 Some mutual funds charge what is known as a sales load.
 This is a fee, usually around 5% of assets, that is paid to the person who sells you the fund.
 It can be a great way to make money if you are a wealth manager, but if you are putting together a portfolio, you should only buy no-load mutual funds.
 Why?
 It's simple math!

-06Look for Ample Diversification of Assets
+Work Toward Ample Diversification of Assets

 What is considered good diversification?
 Here are some rough guidelines:

 The Case for Index Funds

-Interested?
 Check out Vanguard and Fidelity as they are the undisputed leaders in low-cost index funds.
 Typically, look for an S&P 500 fund or other major indexes such as the Wilshire 5000 or the Dow Jones Industrial Average.

-10Always Dollar Cost Average
+Use Dollar Cost Averaging

 Just remember that the key is to remain disciplined, rational, and avoid being moved by short-term price movements in the market.
-Your goal is to build wealth over the long-term.
-You simply can’t do that moving in and out of funds, incurring frictional expenses and triggering tax events.
+Your goal is to build wealth over the long term.
+You simply can’t do that by moving in and out of funds, incurring frictional expenses and triggering taxable events.